 Look after your health

-It's tempting to sit in front of an old movie on a rainy afternoon with your laptop resting on your knees but this isn't great for your health.
+Although it's tempting to sit with your laptop in front of the TV, it's not ideal for your health.
 Get the right set-up in terms of chair and desk to protect your neck, back, arms and wrists.

-Plus make sure your laptop can be plugged into a keyboard, mouse/trackpad and monitor.
+Make sure your laptop plugs into a keyboard, mouse/trackpad and monitor.
 Set everything at the right height and distance to avoid causing any physical health issues.
 Read this article on how to stay healthy at work.

 Stick to sensible working hours